 Once you know what books you plan to use for the upcoming year, it’s time to start buying them.
 Some sites offer flat rate shipping or sales, so check before buying.

 For example, I use The Story of Civilization and The Story of the Bible by TAN books for History and Bible History.
 They offer 40% off several times a year, so I’ll buy those books at the discounted price.
-Catholic Heritage Curricula, or CHC, offers flat rate shipping 2-3 times a year, so I make sure I decide what books to buy from them to order with the less expensive shipping.
+Catholic Heritage Curricula, or CHC, used to offer flat rate shipping 2-3 times a year, so I would make sure I decided what books to buy from them to order with the less expensive shipping.

 Separate books by term and child.

 You’re about ready to start planning, and it’s easiest to plan one subject at a time.
 In order to do that, separate your curriculum as the books arrive.